uzairarif5/chitchat/README.md

 Versioning is done by using "npm version [new-version] --git-tag-version false".

+update 1.4.0:
+- Added logo and text in the middle in `room.html`.

 update 1.3.8:
 - Wait time for websocket to open is now 3 seconds.
 - exitroom alert is now defaulted to `true`.